 Day 35: Mui Ne - Saigon (Vietnam) 230 km

-After breakfast at the hotel, get on bike and start drive to the biggest city in Vietnam.
-The drive is going to be harder due to busy traffic and speed limit.
+After breakfast at the hotel, get on the bike, and start drive to the biggest city in Vietnam.
+The drive is going to be harder due to the busy traffic and speed limit.
 In Saigon, check into the hotel and relax.

 Day 36: Saigon - Cu Chi – Saigon (Vietnam) 100 km

-Morning, drive to Cu Chi to visit the legendary tunnels dug out in the wartime.
+Optional ride in the morning to Cu Chi to visit the legendary tunnels dug out in wartime.
 Return to town early in the afternoon.
-Rest of the day will be independent time.
+The rest of the day will be independent time.

 Day 37: Saigon - Chau Doc (Vietnam) 220 km

-After breakfast, saddle up and ride out of Saigon, through the lush green Mekong Delta, a world where people work and live on the waters.
+After breakfast, saddle up and ride out of Saigon, through the lushly green Mekong Delta, a world where people work and live on the waters.
 If time permits, visit a fish farming village on the Mekong River and Sam Mountain.

 Hotel: Saigon Rach Gia Hotel

 Day 38: Chau Doc - Ha Tien – Kep (Vietnam / Cambodia) 112 km

 After breakfast, drive to Ha Tien on the border with Cambodia.
 Clear the immigration formalities and go into Cambodia.
 Continues the ride to Kep, well know for the seafood especially the crabs …

 Day 39: Kep – Kampot – Bokor Hill Station – Kampot (Cambodia) 114 km

-Ride to Kampot (well known for the best black pepper in the world) and ride up above 1000metres above sea level to the Bokor Hill Station, refers to a collection of French colonial buildings (hotel & casino, church, royal residence etc. ), constructed as a temperate mountain luxury resort and retreat for colonial residents in the early 1920s atop Bokor Mountain in Preah Monivong National Park.
-Continue the ride to the famous and charming fisher village of Sihanoukville directly on the Golf of Thailand.
+Ride to Kampot (well known for the best black pepper in the world) and ride up above 1,000 meters above sea level to the Bokor Hill Station, which refers to a collection of French colonial buildings (hotel & casino, church, royal residence, etc. ), constructed as a temperate mountain luxury resort and retreat for colonial residents in the early 1920s atop Bokor Mountain in Preah Monivong National Park.
+Riding back to the famous and charming fisher village of Kampot directly on the Gulf of Thailand.